RTimal/wikipedia-image-search/README.md

 ###  Todos
 - Add .idea to .gitignore
 - See Todo's in Java code.
-- Keys are not supposed to be in the github repo, they are just here for demo purposes.
+- Keys are not supposed to be in the github repo

 [AndroidStudio]: <http://developers.android.com>
 [Glide]: <https://github.com/bumptech/glide>